logo

 File uploadinglink | top

 Any variables from FieldStorage is accessible with __getitem__ method.
 So you can get variable by req.form[key], which gets FieldStorage instance.
-This instance has some another variables, which you can test, what type of variable is it.
+This instance has some attributes, which you can test, what type of variable is it.

 @app.route('/test/upload', methods = state.METHOD_GET_POST)